Something momentous happened to the

 other laws are not?
 What media corporations lobbied for

-the extension of copyright law, and the abolition of fair
+the extension of copyright law, and the abolition of first

 use, in Europe?

 As a result of this change in the law, American creators,

 scientists, and academics currently enjoy a right that Europeans

 don't.
 But that may change.
 The same media corporations which

 lobbied for a more restrictive law in Europe can now appeal

 to the World Trade Organisation.
 If the restrictive EU law

 isn't overturned, the studios and record companies can demand

 - via the WTO's Agreement on Trade-Related Aspects of intellectual